QuickBirdEng/SurveyKit/README.md

 -   [More Examples](#more-examples)

 ## What Survey-Kit does for you
-Survey-kit aims to allow the developer to:
--   Simplifies the creation of survey
+-   Simplifies the creation of surveys
--   Rich animations and transitions out of the box (custom animations planned)
+-   Provides rich animations and transitions out of the box (custom animations planned)
--   Consistent, lean, simple style, to fit research purposes
+-   Build with a consistent, lean, simple style, to fit research purposes
--   Navigation can be linear or in the structure of a directed graph (everything is possible)
+-   Survey navigation can be linear or based on a decision tree (directed graph)
--   Result gathering and handing back to the developer for further use
+-   Gathers results and provides them in a convinient manner to the developer for further use
--   Complete freedom to creating your own questions
+-   Gives you complete freedom on creating your own questions
--   Customizable style
--   Structure kept close to the one of iOS ResearchKit
+-   Allows you to customize the style
+-   Provides an API and structure that is very similar to [iOS ResearchKit Surveys](http://researchkit.org/docs/docs/Survey/CreatingSurveys.html)
--   Used in production by Quickbird Studios
+-   Is used in production by Quickbird Studios

-## What Survey-Kit does not (yet) for you
+## What Survey-Kit does not (yet) do for you
-As said before, this is an early version and work in progress.
-We aim to for the level iOS ResearchKit is on and then are going to add new features and improvements.
+As stated before, this is an early version and a work in progress.
+We aim to extend this library until it matches the functionality of the [iOS ResearchKit Surveys](http://researchkit.org/docs/docs/Survey/CreatingSurveys.html).
-We are also going to add these question types ([Goal](http://researchkit.org/docs/docs/Survey/CreatingSurveys.html)).
+Currently, these questions types are planned next: ([Goal](http://researchkit.org/docs/docs/Survey/CreatingSurveys.html)).

 # 🏃 ‍Setup
 ## 1. Add the repository